top of page

 Jun 30, 20256 min read

 If you're going through menopause and finding it hard to get a good night's sleep, you're not alone.
-Although sleep problems are common during this stage of life, they aren’t something to ignore because the consequences of poor sleep can ripple through every part of your health.
+Sleep problems are common during this stage of life, and they shouldn’t be ignored.
+The consequences of poor sleep can ripple through every part of your health.
+How Sleep Disruption Impacts Health When sleep suffers, everything else can be affected.
+Here’s what chronic sleep disruption can do: Heart Health : Poor sleep, including insomnia and sleep apnea, has been linked to a

 Dr. Rochelle Bernstein